gottacatchenall/ms_sampling_effort/manuscript.md

 $$p_{fn} \geq 1 - P(A)P(B)$$

-Caveats: this doesn't consider variation in abundance in space and time which is kind of a problem.
+The caveats here are that this doesn't consider variation in abundance in space and time which is kind of a problem.
+If these positive association go on to structure variation in the distribution of $P(AB)$ across space.
 If the samples are biased spatially or temporally, this further goes on the impact the data.

-In this model every observation is drawn from the biomass distribution at a particular place and time.
-We assume that this distribution is the same everywhere (again unlikely).
+FNR is not constant even for each pair of species, and may vary across space.

 We now transition toward assessing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for predicting interactions in the future.
 What levels of false negatives are acceptable to infer network properties and predict interactions.